When’s the last time you sat at a local youth baseball or softball game?

 → Dive into more actionable leadership content and subscribe to get a free tool that helps you lead even better.

-• Great leaders don’t look good by making others look bad.
-Publicly shaming someone—whether in a meeting or a dugout—says more about your character than theirs.
+- Great leaders don’t look good by making others look bad.
+Public shaming—whether in a dugout or a staff meeting—says more about your character than theirs.

-• Not everyone has the same skill or experience level.
-Respect the effort, even when the outcome isn’t ideal.
+- Not everyone has the same level of skill or experience.
+Respect effort, even when the outcome isn’t ideal.

-• Before you criticize, ask yourself: Could I do better in their shoes?
-Empathy is a leadership skill, not a weakness.
+- Before you criticize, ask yourself: Could I do better in their shoes?
+Empathy is a leadership strength, not a weakness.

-• The worst leaders hoard credit and deflect blame.
-The best do the opposite—and their teams know it.
+- The best leaders share credit and accept responsibility.
+Poor leaders do the opposite, and their teams know it.

-That night, I thought I’d failed as a catcher and a pitcher.
-But thanks to Coach Joby, I learned something far more valuable:
+That night, I thought I had failed as both a catcher and a pitcher.
+But in reality, I had learned something far more valuable: Leadership isn’t about outperforming your teammates—it’s about uplifting them.

 Leadership is never about outperforming your teammates—it’s about uplifting them.